Artesians/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 | :--- |
 | HERE |

 The units of the swirl application depend on both the aura of the entity on which swirl triggered as well as the gauge of the anemo trigger.
-The specifics are beyond the scope of this document.
+The specifics are beyond the scope of this document and may be found in the advanced guide.

 Like all other applied auras, you can extend the duration of a swirled aura by already having an aura of the same element on an enemy.